C-Tracy/ScriptingForBiologists/PythonVirtualEnvironments.md

 Once you have created a virtual environment and are coming back to an existing virtual environment, you will skip steps 1-3 above, and just activate your virtual environment to run programs or install additional packages, and then deactivate your virtual environment.

-Here I am going to introduce you to the different methods of creating virtual environments on the Easley supercomputer.
+Below I am going to introduce you to the different methods of creating virtual environments on the Easley supercomputer.
 These will be largely the same as what you will do on your local computer if you are using virtual environments to have mutiple versions of a package, or if you are using a **different** supercomputer.
 If you are using a different supercomputing cluster (such as the ASC), I would recommend you examine their user guide for different applications of these.